GiorgiaRubin/VIVA/README.md

 Digitisation Project of the IVth Book of the manuscript Bnf italien 590: the first prose vernacularisation of the Aeneid based on a Latin reduction of the ancient poem.

 Data modelled contained in this repository:
--TEI encoding
+- TEI encoding
--RDF serialisation of the text's knowledge base.
+- RDF serialisation of the text's knowledge base.

 Link to the Drive repository containing visualisation of the quantitative data about:
 - the percentage of correspondence between the reduced text (ms. BnF ita.
 590) and its "original text" provided by the critical edition of it